 This pattern might be able to explain why a page being rewritten by Google appears to have higher click through rate (CTR) since users are more likely to click on a result where their search keywords are easier to identify.
 However, you shouldn’t rely on Google’s rewritten funtion to do this job for you, make sure you keep the most important and high value keywords as close to the front as possible and delete all unnecessary noise in the title tag.

-For example, for the query “fractionated coconut oil, the WebMD’s returned page’s title in the source code is “Fractionated Oil and Regular Coconut Oil: The Difference”.
-However, this is not really an article about the comparison between general coconut oil and fractionated coconut oil but an overview of fractionated coconut oil instead.
-So Google extracts the heading ” What is Fractionated Coconut Oil?” to use as the rewritten title instead.
-Notice that Google add a brand name to the end with the connector “-“.
+For example, for the query “fractionated coconut oil, the WebMD’s returned page’s title in the source code is “Fractionated Oil and Regular Coconut Oil: The Difference.”
+However, this is not an article comparing general coconut oil and fractionated coconut oil; instead, it is an overview of fractionated coconut oil.
+So Google instead extracts the heading ” What is Fractionated Coconut Oil?” as the rewritten title.
+Notice that Google added a brand name to the end with the connector “-.”

 Tips from this pattern: